 Teaching Innovation Grants

-A project is eligible for funding if it meets five criteria.
+A project is eligible for funding if it meets the following five criteria:

 - It must entail the development and pilot implementation by a full- or part-time faculty member of either a new course or substantial changes to the content of or instructional approaches used in an existing course.
-In either case, a substantial portion of the students projected to enroll in the course must be undergraduates in the College of Arts, Sciences and Engineering.
+In either case, a substantial portion of the students projected to enroll in the course must be undergraduates in Arts, Sciences & Engineering (AS&E).
 Thus, projects involving courses offered by schools other than AS&E are eligible, as are projects involving AS&E graduate courses, as long as a substantial portion of enrollees in those courses will be AS&E undergraduates.

 - The funds requested must be for the purpose of supporting high-impact practices, such as experiential, problem-based, project-based, peer-led or community-engaged learning, or course-based undergraduate research or scholarship.
-A non-exhaustive list of practices we would consider high-impact can be found here: https://www.aacu.org/leap/hips.
+A non-exhaustive list of practices we would consider high-impact can be found on AACU’s high-impact practices page.

 - The project must include (and request funds to support) pilot implementation and assessment of the new course or new instructional approaches during two successive offerings of the course.
 These two offerings need not occur during back-to-back semesters.
 For instance, many courses are offered during alternate academic years, and in such a case the two semesters during which the course will be piloted and assessed will be separated by a full academic year.

 - The innovations the project plans develop and implement must require resources greater than those already available for development and implementation of new courses within the budget of the academic department offering the course.
 Thus, development and implementation of the proposed innovations should require more funding than is typically allotted by a department to new or existing courses.